IP Guidance

 The JPO forwards a copy of the opposition brief to the patentee.
 However, the patentee cannot respond to the opposition brief at this time because the examination of the opposition has not yet started.

-The opposition is examined first by a panel of Board of Appeal Examiners.
-If the panel decides that any patent claim may be the subject of a cancellation procedure, the JPO issues a Notice of Patent Cancellation and institutes the opposition.
+An opposition is initially examined by a panel of Board of Appeal Examiners.
+If the panel determines that any patent claim may be subject to cancellation, the JPO issues a Notice of Patent Cancellation and formally institutes the opposition proceedings.
+Upon receipt of the Notice, the patentee can respond to the notice with arguments and/or claim amendments, if necessary (First Review).

 The response from the patentee is examined (Second Review) by the Examiners considering the opponent’s opinion.
 The opponent will have an opportunity to submit arguments.
 Limited new prior art may be introduced in the arguments.

+If the patent is still found unpatentable upon second review, the JPO issues an Advanced Notice of Cancellation.
+The patentee may respond with arguments and amendments; this is generally the final opportunity to submit a response that includes amendments.
 The opposition will be rejected if the patent is maintained without institution of the opposition, or if the opposition is instituted, but the patent is determined to be valid in the proceeding.

 If the opponent loses the opposition, the opponent cannot file any arguments or appeal against the decision.
 The only further measure available to the opponent is to file for an invalidation trial to the JPO.